 Chester is a medium-sized town located in the state of Virginia.
 With a population of 22,066 people and ten constituent neighborhoods, Chester is the 45th largest community in Virginia.

-Unlike some towns, Chester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chester are a mix of both white- and blue-collar jobs.
+Chester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chester is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Chester who work in office and administrative support (16.03%), sales jobs (11.94%), and management occupations (10.54%).

 Also of interest is that Chester has more people living here who work in computers and math than 95% of the places in the US.